Entropy Aware Reward Guidance for Diffusion Language Model Alignment: Abstract

 \section{Abstract}

-Reward guidance has been applied to great success in the test-time adaptation of continuous diffusion models; it updates each denoising step using the gradients from a downstream reward model.
-We study reward guidance for \emph{discrete} diffusion language models, where one cannot differentiate through the natural outputs of the model because they are discrete tokens.
-Existing approaches either replace these discrete tokens with continuous relaxations, or employ techniques like the straight-through estimator.
-In this work, we show the downsides of both these methods.
-The former degrades gradient feedback because the reward model has never been trained with continuous inputs.
-The latter involves incorrect optimization because the gradient evaluated at discrete tokens is used to update continuous logits.
-Our key innovation is to go beyond this tradeoff by introducing a novel mechanism called \textit{EntRGi: \underline{Ent}ropy aware \underline{R}eward \underline{G}u\underline{i}dance} that dynamically regulates the gradients from the reward model.
-By modulating the continuous relaxation using the model’s confidence, our approach substantially improves reward guidance while providing reliable inputs to the reward model.
-We empirically validate our approach on a 7B-parameter diffusion language model across 3 diverse reward models and 3 multi-skill benchmarks, showing consistent improvements over state-of-the-art methods.
+Reward guidance, also known as posterior sampling, is a popular method for test-time adaptation and post-training in continuous diffusion models.
+In this paper, we study reward guidance for \emph{discrete} diffusion language models; now, one cannot differentiate through the natural outputs of the model because they are discrete tokens.
+We introduce a novel mechanism called \textit{EntRGi: \underline{Ent}ropy aware \underline{R}eward \underline{G}u\underline{i}dance} to address this issue.
+EntRGi dynamically interpolates between continuous token relaxations and sampled hard tokens, on a token-by-token basis, using the diffusion model's predictive entropy.
+We demonstrate that EntRGi maintains both reward model reliability and optimization accuracy, while existing approaches sacrifice one for the other.
+We empirically validate our approach on 7B-parameter diffusion language models across two settings: (1) test-time adaptation, and (2) \textit{RGRL: \underline{R}eward \underline{G}uided \underline{R}einforcement \underline{L}earning} , our recipe for post-training on reward-guided data, showing consistent improvements over state-of-the-art methods.
+Our code is available at \url{https://atutej.github.io/entrgi-rgrl}.